tansieucuto/EvilAppleJuice-nRF52/README.md

 ## What it does
 - Spams Apple proximity pairing BLE packets using nRF52.
 - Randomizes MAC addresses and Tx Power continuously.
-- Stripped out all the useless LED and button code.
-Plug it in and it blasts RF.

 ## How to use
 1. Clone this repo.